 i.
 That fact that God knows and cares for children in the womb means that God’s concern for life begins at conception.
 It means that God’s people have a responsibility to also know and care for children in the womb.

 ii.
-It is common to argue for the moral right to abortion because the mother has the right to do as she pleases with her own body.
+Some people argue for the moral right to have an abortion because the mother has the right to do as she pleases with her own body.
 Psalm 139 demonstrates that God sees another person in the mother’s womb.

 i.
 The workings of the human body are stunning in their design and execution.
 We know far more than David ever did about how we are made, and it should make us full of more awe and praise than David ever had.